$O(d,d)$ symmetric gravity and finite coupling holography: -invariant gravitational actions

 The matrix $S$ in \eqref{IS4} is an element of $O(d,d;\mathbb{R})$.
 Thus, writing the action in terms of the fields in \eqref{IS4} makes it clear that it is invariant under an $O(d,d;\mathbb{R})$ symmetry, for which the matrix $S$ transforms by conjugation, and the field $\Phi$ is a scalar.
 This was first observed in \cite{Meissner:1991zj}, and understood as an emergent enhancement of the $O(d,d;\mathbb{Z})$ symmetry from the T-duality of the full string theory \cite{Giveon:1991jj,Giveon:1994fu}.

 The $O(d,d)$ symmetry extends to the next order in $\a'$ \cite{Meissner:1991zj}, and has been argued to survive at all orders in string field theory \cite{Sen:1991zi}.
-Based on this observation, Hohm and Zwiebach built their series in $\a'$ by identifying all possible $O(d,d)$ invariants at each order, and using the equations of motion together with field redefinitions to keep only a minimal set \cite{Hohm:2019jgu}.
+Based on this observation, Hohm and Zwiebach built their series in $\a'$ by identifying all possible $O(d,d)$ invariants at each order, and using the equations of motion together with field redefinitions\footnote{Note that, importantly, the redefined fields obey the same equations of motion as the original fields, and have the same on-shell action.
+There is therefore no frame ambiguity for computing solutions and their on-shell actions.} to keep only a minimal set \cite{Hohm:2019jgu}.
 The resulting action takes the following form\footnote{Here and in the following, we removed the volume factor from the expression of the 1-dimensional action \eqref{IS3} since it does not play any role.}

 where $\FF$ is a scalar function, which can be written as a formal series whose structure is constrained by $O(d,d)$ invariance

 We used the same notations as in \cite{Nunez:2020hxx}, with Part$(k,2)$ the set of partitions of the integer $k$ into integers superior or equal to 2.\footnote{The number of such partitions is equal to $p(k) - p(k-1)$, with $p(k)$ the number of partitions of $k$ into positive integers.} The expression \eqref{IS7} is equivalent to the statement that $\FF$ is the most general scalar series of the single derivative $\DD S$, which involves only even powers superior or equal to 4 (with the exception of the zeroth order term $\mathrm{tr}[\DD S^2]$).
 The series contains an infinite number of coefficients $c_{k,P}$, labeled by an integer $k$ and an element $P$ of Part$(k,2)$, such that the order in $\a'$ is equal to $k-1$.
 Most of the $c_{k,P}$ are unknown, except for the first few coefficients up to $k=4$, which for type II theories are given by \cite{Gross:1986iv,Codina:2020kvj}